ayaz-amin/ayaz-amin.github.io/about.md

 ---

 # Who am I?
 I am Ahmad Ayaz Amin, though I go by Ayaz.
-I like doing machine learning research projects, with a heavy emphasis on generative modelling.
+I am a first year computer science student at Toronto Metropolitan University.
+I do various different projects, ranging from video games and vehicle simulators, to machine learning research (with a heavy emphasis on generative modelling).
 In this blog you can find writeups about different projects and research that I do.

 ### Contact me